LeivisonDias/sketchwaresql/README.md

 It is an online database API originally developed for Sketchware, but it is for any environment that can process the text contained in a URL.
 It is designed to implement write and retrieve data in development environments that do not have native database connection capability.
 The API was developed in PHP and SQL, and uses pre-built URLs following specific rules for delivering and retrieving data.

+* To install download or files here https://github.com/LeivisonDias/sketchwaresql/releases
-* To install fill the config.php file with the data of your MySQL database,
+* fill the config.php file with the data of your MySQL database,
 * Transfer the files to your host,
 * run the install.php file,
 * Wait for the message "If you are reading this text, it is because the installation was successful!",